FormulaMonks/pimotion/README.md

 ### Running

-The application can be started by running:
+Once you've completed steps outlined in the the [installation](docs/installation.md) instructions, the application can be started by running:

 	$ python pimotion/main.py